- Introduction

 Second way:

-- Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click a "Pencil" icon in the widgets bundle row to open widgets bundle details;
+- Click a "Pencil" icon in the widgets bundle row to open widgets bundle details;

 - Confirm deleting the widgets bundle in the dialog box.